VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 | Aug 11, 2026 16:47:18 | Last activity associated with the alert | Microsoft Sentinel |
 | Aug 11, 2026 16:53:12 | Incident created | Microsoft Sentinel |

-> **Important:** The `First activity` and `Last activity` timestamps displayed on the incident page represent the activity window associated with the alert/incident.
-They should not be interpreted as the duration of the Password Spray attack.
+> **Important:** Microsoft Sentinel displays incident activity timestamps according to the configured workspace or portal time zone, while the raw Windows Security Event timestamps used in this investigation are represented in UTC.
+The `First activity` and `Last activity` timestamps displayed on the incident page represent the broader activity window associated with the alert/incident and should not be interpreted as the duration of the Password Spray attack.

 ### Actual Password Spray Event Sequence